Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

 \subsection{Charge inversion of DNA and gene delivery}

-We also used the concept of a classical Wigner crystal beyond the solid state physics, namely in the chemistry and biology of water solutions with multivalent positive ions, for example, short positive polyelectrolytes.
-We showed that the Wigner-crystal-like correlated liquid of multivalent counterions adsorbed at the surface of a negative macroion such as the double-helix DNA inverts the DNA net charge making DNA positive~\cite{CI1}.
-This charge inversion is driven by attraction of an extra counterions to their correlation holes (images) in the surface of DNA already neutralized by absorbed Wigner liquid of counterions.
-The net positive charge of DNA grows until its repulsion compensates counterion-hole attraction.
+We also used the concept of a classical Wigner crystal beyond solid state physics, namely in the chemistry and biology of water solutions with multivalent positive ions, for example, short positive polyelectrolytes.
+We showed that the Wigner-crystal-like correlated liquid of multivalent counterions adsorbed at the surface of a negative macroion such as the double-helix DNA inverts the DNA net charge making DNA positive~\cite{BIS,CI1,Loth}.
+This charge inversion is driven by attraction of extra counterions to their correlation holes (images) in the surface of DNA already neutralized by absorbed Wigner-crystal-like liquid of counterions.
+The net positive charge of DNA grows until it's repulsion compensates the counterion-hole attraction.
 Charge inversion can be also interpreted as a result of the classical fractionalization of the polyelectrolytes driven by elimination of its self energy~\cite{CI2}.
-We deal with a multivalent strongly charged counterions because interaction energy of monovalent ions in water is much weaker and they can not form Wigner-crystal-like correlated liquid at room temperature.
+We deal with a multivalent strongly charged counterions because repulsion energy of monovalent ions on DNA surface is much weaker and they can not form Wigner-crystal-like correlated liquid at room temperature.

-Membranes of biological cells are usually negative and repel all approaching strongly negative naked DNA molecules, while a charge inverted positive DNA is allowed to enter the cell.
-Therefore, DNA charge inversion by positive polyelectrolytes is used for delivery of normal genes to the cells with abnormal genes producing defected proteins~\cite{CI3,CI4}.
+Membranes of biological cells are typically negative and repel approaching strongly negative naked DNA molecules, while a charge inverted positive DNA is allowed to adsorb and enter the cell.
+Therefore, DNA charge inversion by positive polyelectrolytes is used for the delivery of normal genes to the cells with abnormal genes producing defective proteins~\cite{CI3,CI4}.
 This paradigm of the modern medicine is called the gene therapy.
-The similar charge inversion of a mRNA molecule by positive lipids is used in modern COVID-19 Pfizer and Moderna mRNA vaccines~\cite{Langer}.
+Charge inversion of a mRNA molecule by positive lipids is used in modern COVID-19 Pfizer and Moderna mRNA vaccines~\cite{Langer}.

+Nature uses Coulomb interaction of negatively charged DNA and RNA to positive tails of some proteins for construction of chromatin and viruses.
+We studied simple models of kinetics of Coulomb interaction guided self-assembly of vegetable viruses and estimated assembly time for different contents of nucleic acids and proteins~\cite{Tao}.